Hire an instant camera.

 Which camera would you like?

-Fairly simple to use, nice sleek black & silver design and prints portrait rectangle images which cost 75p per click.
+Super simple to use, nice sleek design, and prints portrait rectangle images which cost 75p per click.

 Option 1